romilly/start-apl/manuscript/Chapter1.md

 1.333333333
 ~~~~~~~~

 Now for something rather different.
-Try the experiment below,
+Try the experiment below:

 ~~~~~~~~
       1 2 3 + 4 5 6